limyai/posthog-js/README.md

 ## Documentation

-We have set up a custom capability of supporting custom attribtues via the autocapture_css_ in the following branch: limy-custom-autocapture
+We have set up a custom capability of supporting custom attribtues via the css_selector_allowlist, using a new property called css_selector_allowlist_extra_properties in the autocapture config. in the following branch: limy-custom-autocapture

 every once in a while, its best to backmerge from the main repo into our custom code.